Plyrolith/teerex/README.md

 ```

 ## Config Parameters
-Use these parameters to customize the theme.
+Use these parameters in your website's `config.toml` to customize the theme.

 - `banner`